thewmh/wizardunicorn.ninja/frontend-masters/javascript/fundamentals-functional-js.md

 ### Game Characters Solution

 {% highlight javascript %}

 var game = {}; // initialize an object literal

 game.murderer = "??"; // initialize a property

 game['weapons'] = ['laser', 'angry cat', 'dish soap'] // why would you choose an array vs an object?
 If you have a list of something that is all falling under the same category, an array makes more sense vs an object

+{% endhighlight %}

-If you took the above array and made it into an object, it might look something like this
+If you took the above array and made it into an object, it might look something like this:

+{% highlight javascript %}

 game['weapons'] = [ // an object(s) 'key' should be the same for each 'value', so that it is predictable.
     {type: 'laser', location: 'lab'},